 Confident Cannabis develops software which hundreds of labs across the country use in their testing facilities.
 They have an intimate relationship with the cannabis industry and the chemical analysis of commercially available products.
 Fifty percent of all cannabis sold in America is tested through their products.

 In hopes of properly appreciating this privilege their company enjoys, Confident Cannabis has developed the largest publicly available library of chemical analyses done on cannabis strains.
 This interactive resource includes widely available strains from all over the United States, and an easy to view break down of the compounds present within the strain.

 Consumers can either enter a strain manually in a search function to locate it within the library, or they can explore the visualization and click on all of the different dots which represent data points.
-Each entry includes an analysis of the THC, CBD, THCv, CBDc, CBN, CBG, beta pinene, alpha pinene, beta caryophyllene, alpha humulene, beta myrcene, delta limonene, linalool, and terpinolene levels of any given strain.
+Each entry includes an analysis of the THC, CBD, THCv, CBC, CBN, CBG, beta-pinene, alpha-pinene, beta-caryophyllene, alpha humulene, beta myrcene, delta limonene, linalool, and terpinolene levels of any given strain.

 All of these different concentrations are visually represented cleanly by a circle graph which is simple to become familiar with after looking through a few strains.
 There is a useful color-coding system which makes interpreting the different concentrations more streamlined than it could be.

 This tool is absolutely fascinating as a consumer and is great for identifying similar strains.
 The level of information may be too intimidating for serious use by casual consumers, however, and so the true potential of this resource is for the development of research.

 Growing Visibility and Consistency Within the Industry